nbgallery/nbgallery-extensions/jupyter_nbgallery/nbextensions/instrumentation/README.md

-If the notebook has been launched/downloaded from nbgallery, this extension will report cell execution status (success/failure) to nbgallery.
+If the current notebook was launched/downloaded from nbgallery, this extension will report execution status (success/failure) to nbgallery for each cell you run.
 This information is used for nbgallery's notebook health evaluation system.
+The cell's code and outputs are **not** sent to nbgallery.